IIM-Sambalpur reopens campus, to decide on resumption of physical classes | Health

 After a gap of abouteleven months, Indian Institute of Management-Sambalpur onWednesday reopened its campus to students, amid strictadherence to COVID-19 guidelines, a senior official said.

-The authorities, however, are not resuming physicalclasses immediately and has asked students to carry COVID-19negative certificates and remain in isolation for 14-daysafter their arrival on the campus.
+The authorities, however, are not resuming physicalclasses immediately and have asked students to carry COVID-19negative certificates and remain in isolation for 14 daysafter their arrival on the campus.

 Online classes will continue for the time being, IIMSambalpur director Prof Mahadeo Jaiswal said.